reyner/olinjs-3-hw/README.md

     price
 ```

-This will lead you to repeat books across bookstores, but who cares because space is cheap.
-In general you want to use embedding in Mongo.
+This will lead you to repeat books across bookstores (but who cares because space is cheap).
+It will also mean that if you want to change the price of a book across all bookstores you have to go through each bookstore, search for the book, then change the attribute of the book.
+This isn't too bad if the book changes price very rarely, or if there are only a few stores which stock the book, however it can become a problem if these conditions are not met.

 The Mongo documentation has further details about [when to embed vs reference](http://docs.mongodb.org/manual/core/data-modeling/).